atropos-null/LS/py109/py109_studyguide.md

 ### `None`

 `None` is a special object in Python that represents the absence of a value or a null value.
-It's an important concept to understand for your upcoming assessment.

 Key Characteristics of `None`: